 You can also purchase an additional battery.

-There are electric sensors built into the pedal area, when they recognise the bike is being pedaled, they kick in the electric motor which drives the front wheel to power you forward, with your effort going to the rear wheel as a normal bike.
+There are electric sensors built into the pedal area, when they recognise the bike is being pedalled, they kick in the electric motor which drives the front wheel to power you forward, with your effort going to the rear wheel as a normal bike.

 We have a range of carefully sourced and selected accessories for you to consider which can be purchased with the bike or separately.

-You then need to fit the pedals using the supplied spanner.
+Then, fit the pedals using the supplied spanner.

 You then need to fully charge the battery.

-There is no problem to use your Emu in all weathers, all the electrical components are waterproof or weather-sealed.
-Like any bike, however, over time wet conditions will age the bike and components more rapidly.
+There is no problem to use your Emu in all weathers, all the electrical components are waterproof and weather-sealed.
+Like any bike, however, over time leaving a bike in rain will age the bike and components more rapidly.

-We strongly recommend that if you are cycling in wet weather that you dry the bike down with a towel or cloth after use.
-After each wet or muddy ride we recommend removing the battery and drying the base of the battery and the electrical contact points.
 Avoid leaving your bike outside in the rain without a good cover.
 If possible, store the bike in a dry, warm environment away from damp and moisture.

+We recommend that if you are cycling in wet weather that you dry the bike down with a towel or cloth after use.
+After each wet or muddy ride we recommend removing the battery and drying the base of the battery and the electrical contact points.